tw00/CarND-MPC-Project/README.md

 * a is the acceleration (> 0) or brake (< 0)
 * Lf is distance between the front of the vehicle and its center of gravity

 Model predictive control (MPC) optimizes the current and future actuator values (delta, a) to bring the state (x, y, psi, v) in a desired state, which is described by a loss function.

-The following loss is used
+The following loss function is used here:
 ```
 27     // minimize error towards reference state
 28     for (int t = 0; t < N; t++) {